Nebulizer or Inhaler- Which is the Right Choice for You?

 Benefits of inhalers over Nebulizers

-One benefit that inhalers have over a nebulizer is the fact that they are much faster to use.
-If done correctly, one dosage from an inhaler with a spacer can take 30 seconds or less compared to a nebulizer that can take up to 10 minutes.
+One benefit of inhalers over a nebulizer is that they are much faster to use.
+If done correctly, one dosage from an inhaler with a spacer can take 30 seconds or less compared to a nebulizer, which can take up to 10 minutes.
 Another benefit is that inhalers have fewer side effects.
 For instance, albuterol from an inhaler increases the heart rate less than that of a nebulizer.
 Another upside of the inhaler is the savings.
-The cost of nebulizers and related supplies aside, the cost of a dose of nebulizer albuterol can be 4-5 times the cost of albuterol delivered by an inhaler.
+Aside from the cost of nebulizers and related supplies, the cost of a dose of nebulizer albuterol can be 4-5 times the cost of an inhaler.
 One of the greatest benefits of an inhaler is the fact that they are so convenient and portable.
-They can be carried in your pocket or your purse, whereas a nebulizer is significantly more bulky and many require an AC cord and plug.
+They can be carried in your pocket or your purse, whereas a nebulizer is significantly more bulky, and many require an AC cord and plug.

-To strengthen the muscles we need to train regularly in the gym, similarly for our respiratory system require strengthening and practice as well.
+To strengthen the muscles, we need to train regularly in the gym.
+Similarly, our respiratory system requires strengthening and practice as well.
 The Inspiratory Muscle Trainer can be used to strengthen respiratory muscles and improve breathing.
-In order to improve muscles used during exhalation, the Positive Expiratory Pressure Device can helps patients breathe more freely.
+In order to improve muscles used during exhalation, the Positive Expiratory Pressure Device can help patients breathe more freely.
 Consulting a physical therapist can help make these decisions easier.